Spencer Torkelson Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- In his last appearance on Saturday, the right-hander threw five scoreless innings against the Oakland Athletics while surrendering two hits.
+- In his most recent time out on Sunday, the right-hander tossed seven innings against the Oakland Athletics, allowing one earned run while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.